wso2/docs-is/en/docs/references/concepts/authorization/jwt-bearer-grant-type.md

 ##How does it work?

-When an entity initiates a request to gain access to an application:
+Given below is the flow when an entity initiates a request to gain access to an application.

 1. The client application sends an access request to the identity provider or a JWT issuer.